 - MacMillan is owned by the Holtzbrink family of Germany.
 (English publisher originally, bought in 1999).

 Hatchette is owned by Legardere Group of France, which is controlled by the Legardere family (US publisher originally, Time Warner, including Little, Brown, merged in 1989, bought in 2006).

 is owned by Pearson of England (US publisher originally, bought in 1970, bought by Random House in 2013).

 Take a look at those dates, guys.
-Almost all of this has happened within the past twenty-five years, the bulk of it in a six-year window between 1994 and 1999.
+Almost all of this has happened within the past thirty years, the bulk of it in a six-year window between 1994 and 1999.
 That’s a lot of tectonic shift in just six years!